 and performance art, plus fashion photography; in particular, the work of photographer

 I have continued my professional development via learning traditional and contemporary sculpting techniques and processes.
 Recently I’ve been working on small scale mixed media images, plus finding dynamic ways to convey my own personal life experiences through three dimensional form.
-My goal for 2018 is to develop my figurative clay work.
+My next goal is to develop my figurative clay work.
 (I have yet to add images of my fine art figurative sculpture to this website.)

 In the autumn of 2017 I embarked upon a #365PhotoChallenge and I will add a selection of my favourite images to my Photography page.